ebuchman/blog/content/posts/coins-history.md

 basically came to take it all.

 With the collapse of Carolinginan political authority, the counts took over their local mints and minting fragmented again.
-There is an overall decline in the use of money.
-The Vikings, which are extracting payments from kingdoms across Europe, don't care so much for coinage as such, and treat it all by weight.
-Thus does silver come to accumulate in the north.
+There was an overall decline in the use of money.
+The Vikings, who were extracting payments from kingdoms across Europe, didn't care so much for coinage as such, and treated it all by weight.
+Thus silver came to accumulate in the north.

 ## Saxon Silver